ioBroker/ioBroker.socket-classes/README.md

 ```

 ## GUI subscribes
+`clientSubscribe` and `clientUnsubscribe` deliver a message to an adapter instance and therefore
+require the same permission as `sendTo`: `other.sendto`.
+Users without it receive a permission error.

 GUI client can send to desired instance the `subscribe` message
 ```js
     socket.emit('clientSubscribe', 'cameras.0', 'startCamera', { width: 640, height: 480 }, result => console.log('Started: ' + result));